-Split Airport handled over 3 million passengers last year, and that number is set to rise in the near future with the opening of its new terminal.
+Split Airport usually now handles over 3 million passengers a year.
 Sibenik is just 60 km away, and so very accessible.
 Learn from about Split Airport from the Total Croatia guide.
-Similarly, the arrival of Ryanair to Zadar in 2007 opened up another airport option for Sibenik a short drive north.
+At 80 km distance, Zadar airport is only slightly further.
 Zadar Airport is now a low-cost hub and brings many tourists to the Dalmatian coast.

-The Zagreb to Split A1 motorway has made Sibenik accessible as never before, and one can be in Split in under an hour, Zagreb in three.
-But do not neglect the old coastal road, for not only is it picturesque, but there are many great villages and towns to explore.
+The Zagreb to Split A1 motorway has made Sibenik accessible as never before.
+From Sibenik, you can be in Split in under an hour, Zagreb in three.
+But don’t neglect the old coastal road.
+Not only is it picturesque, but it’s also got many great villages and towns to explore.

 Sibenik has excellent bus connections, both locally, nationally and internationally.
 You can check schedules and buy tickets online here.

 There are also options by boat, both to Zadar and Split on the mainland, as well as several islands.
 You can find details about the latest routes and sailing times here.